yuhuixu1993/PC-DARTS/README.md

 Search a good arcitecture on ImageNet by using the search space of DARTS(**First Time!**).
 ## Usage

-To run our code, you only need one Nvidia 1080ti , and equip it with PyTorch 0.3.1 (python2).
-(Tesla V100 will be faster).
+To run our code, you only need one Nvidia 1080ti(11G memory).
 ```
 python train_search.py \\
 ```